Peashooter101/JaredVirtualMachine/README.md

 - We have a [friend](https://github.com/RhythmicSys) with a cute dog.
 - The command gives us easy access to Abby pictures.
 - The pictures are saved and pulled from this repository!
+- Supports `.mp4` videos, albeit not the way I want it.
+  - Sent as a normal message, not as an embed.

 `/valorant profile <valorantName>`
 - Fetches some data about the Valorant account.